 But who now emerges and becomes the face of the Republican Party?

-I who who do you got money on?
+Who do you got money on?

 I mean, who knows?

-And I think if he runs again, yeah, then those other candidates are toast.
+Yeah, then those other candidates are toast.

-I wouldn't want that mission, Joe Concha, and I take on a lot of battles, so I don't need that one.
+And I take on a lot of battles, so I don't need that one.

 All right, my friend, thank you.

-When is it that the Biden administration is gonna let the thousands of uh fossil fuel industry workers, whether it's pipeline workers or construction workers who are either out of work or will soon be out of work because of E.O. uh when it is and where it is that they can go for their green job, and that is something the administration has promised.
+When is it that the Biden administration is going to let the thousands of fossil fuel industry workers, whether it's pipeline workers or construction workers, who are either out of work or will soon be out of work because of a Biden EO, when it is and where it is that they can go for their green job?

-Uh there is now a gap.
+There is now a gap.

 So I'm just curious when that happens, when those people can count on that.

-Well, I'd certainly welcome you to present your data of all the thousands and thousands of people who uh won't be getting a green job.
+Well, I'd certainly welcome you to present your data of all the thousands and thousands of people who won't be getting a green job.

-Maybe next time you're here you can present that.
+Maybe next time you're here, you can present that.

 But you said that they would be getting green jobs, so I'm just asking when that happens.

-So, how about this?
+Well, so how about this?

-Uh yeah, let's circle back on that.
+Yeah, let's circle back on that.

 Should we circle back?